 Traditional Owners Acknowledged

 On Saturday March 25,2006, Aboriginal Elder Dr Penny Tripcony unveiled a plaque for the Teachers’ Building which recognises the traditional owners of the land where our QTU building stands.
-Invited guests included Senior officers of the QTU, Dr John McCollow (who has been involved with Gandu Jarjum since its establishment in 1988), Darcel Moyle/Russell (Deputy Secretary of the AEU) and members of Gandu Jarjum and the Social Issues Committee.
+Invited guests included Senior officers of the QTU, Dr John McCollow (who had been involved with Gandu Jarjum since its establishment in 1988), Darcel Moyle/Russell (Deputy Secretary of the AEU) and members of Gandu Jarjum and the Social Issues Committee.

 The Social Issues committee used some of their Peace Pledge funds to purchase the plaque, which reads: